ButterSus/Kiwi/README.md

 Kiwi can be used to any minecraft datapack major project by using import systems and high structured code.
-But it have no any OOP, like almost any datapack describing language.
+But it has no any OOP, like almost any datapack describing language.

 **Who is it for?**